luminarycloud/tutorials/README.md

 # Luminary Cloud Python SDK

+This repository containts tutorials for [Luminary Cloud's](https://luminarycloud.com) Python SDK.

-Welcome to the official Python SDK for [Luminary Cloud](https://luminarycloud.com).
-Luminary is a massively scalable engineering simulation platform - the fastest and easiest way to generate vast amounts of simulation data for physics AI.
+Luminary is a massively scalable simulation platform designed for high-throughput, cloud-native simulation.
+It’s the fastest and easiest way to generate vast amounts of simulation data for physics AI.

-This SDK lets you **programmatically orchestrate simulations** on Luminary, integrating directly into your workflows.
-Whether you're running a single job or sweeping across thousands of designs, this SDK gives you full control to automate and analyze simulations using Python.
+This SDK lets you programmatically orchestrate simulations on Luminary, making it easy to run large-scale workloads or seamlessly integrate Luminary into your tools and workflows.
+Whether you're launching a single run or sweeping across thousands of design points, you have full control over setup, execution, and results analysis.

-Want to get started immediately?
-Follow our Getting Started tutorial [here](https://github.com/luminarycloud/tutorials/blob/main/piper-tutorial.ipynb).
+Ready to dive in?
+Start with our Piper tutorial [here](https://github.com/luminarycloud/tutorials/blob/main/piper-tutorial.ipynb).

 ---